Breinify/brein-api-library-python/README.rst

 .. code:: python

     from breinify import User
-    #create a user you are interested in with their email and last name
+    # Create a user you are interested in with their email and last name
     example_user = User(email = "john.doe@email.com")

     brein.send_activity(example_user, "pageView", url = "www.example.com")